Financing Growth

 Financing Growth at a glance

-in the number of security interests registered after movable asset financing frameworks established in 9 countries
+registered after movable asset financing frameworks established in 10 countries

-developed for Tonga’s vanilla industry and PNG’s cocoa farmers, with more in development elsewhere
+Developed, including for Fiji's dairy industry, PNG’s cocoa farmers, and Samoa's taro farmers, with more in development elsewhere (Phase IV only)

 Gender disaggregated data